koinos/koinos-docs/docs/developers/guides/staking.md

 Before embarking on this journey, ensure that you have already setup your Koinos AssemblyScript SDK environment by following [this guide](../as-sdk.md).

+!!! note
+    This guide does not create a new token, it only allows to you stake a pre-existing token.
+For a guide on launching a token you can folow the guide for that [here](token.md).

 ---
 ## Setting up the project
 Let's begin by creating a boilerplate smart contract project using the Koinos AssemblyScript SDK.